bobcat33/sublime-python-terminal/README.md

 <a name="disclaimer"></a>
 ## Disclaimer ##

 - When using the build it may create a folder called `__pycache__` in the running file's location.
-If you know of method that avoids this, open an issue to let me know :)
+If you know of method that avoids this, let me know in the discussions page :)

 - I have not extensively tested this build.
-If you encounter any problems please open an issue and I will see what I can do to help.
+If you encounter any problems please comment on the discussions page and I will see what I can do to help.

 - I was only able to test this on a Windows 10 however I believe it may work on other operating systems.